Mexico's Los Cabos braces for approaching Lorena, now a hurricane | CBC News

 "If we don't get the yacht out, the waves can damage it," said Juan Hernandez, who rents his craft to foreign visitors.
 It's "a preventative measure for when a cyclone threatens."

-The U.S. National Hurricane Center in Miami upgraded Lorena to a Category 1 hurricane early Friday, with maximum sustained winds of 120 kilometres per hour.
-It was still about 160 kilometres away, but moving toward Cabo San Lucas at 15 km/h.
+The U.S. National Hurricane Center (NHC) in Miami upgraded Lorena to a Category 1 hurricane early Friday, with maximum sustained winds of 120 km/h.
+It was still about 55 kilometres away, but moving toward Cabo San Lucas at 10 km/h.
 Forecasters predicted damaging winds, flash flooding and life threatening surf along the peninsula.

-With preparations going on around them Thursday, visitors strolled along Cabo San Lucas' main drag buying souvenirs, though also keeping a wary eye on the nearing storm.
+With preparations going on around them Thursday, visitors strolled along Cabo San Lucas's main drag buying souvenirs, though also keeping a wary eye on the nearing storm.

 "We arrived on Monday and we hope to leave Sunday. ...
 We hope there aren't big problems," said Minerva Smith, a traveller from California.

+Civil defence official Carlos Godinez said Friday a tourist who went to the beach in Los Cabos with his son died after being swept out to sea.
+The son survived.
+But Godinez said the death occurred early Thursday, before beach access was restricted, and it was "not necessarily attributable" to Lorena.

-A second tropical storm, Mario, was about 590 kilometres south of the southern tip of the Baja peninsula late Thursday and had sustained winds of 100 kilometres.
+A second tropical storm, Mario, was about 590 kilometres south of the southern tip of the Baja California Peninsula late Thursday and had sustained winds of 100 km/h.
 But it wasn't expected to hit land.

 Authorities suspended classes for Friday and prepared to use schools as shelters if necessary.
 The port of Cabo San Lucas was closed to navigation.